Chimtarga Pass

 This photo by the 2016 Vargaftik group (August 8) shows, at the bottom of the photo, the type of trail on which you can slip and fall on your rear on the west side of the pass.
 It’s a little steeper than the photo shows.
 Good news: on the west side there are very few and very short sections where you might fall further off the trail.

-There is nowhere on the east side trail where a slip and a fall on a rocky surface will send you far down the mountain, except for one rocky ledge above the 4100 meter camp (check the MAPS.me or OsmAnd map: there are two routes marked, take the one to the right/east if you want to avoid this ledge area and the drop-off section it has).
+There is nowhere on the east side trail where a slip and a fall on a rocky surface will send you far down the mountain, except for one rocky ledge above the 4100 meter camp (check the route on any app using OSM data: there are two routes marked, take the one to the right/east if you want to avoid this ledge area and the drop-off section it has).
 If you pick the correct route, you’ll be on safe sections like this one below on the east side (photo via TrekRussia, check out their full photo report):

 Full article and photos on TrekRussia.ru